India's Snapdeal says not in immediate need to raise money

-NEW DELHI (Reuters) - Indian e-commerce company Snapdeal.com is not looking to raise money immediately and is well capitalized for the next couple of years, a top executive said on Tuesday.
+NEW DELHI, March 31 (Reuters) - Indian e-commerce company Snapdeal.com is not looking to raise money immediately and is well capitalised for the next couple of years, a top executive said on Tuesday.

 The SoftBank Corp backed company trails Flipkart in India’s $12 billion online shopping market, with Amazon.com Inc’s India unit close behind in third place, as measured by gross merchandise volume.